Silky, creamy, and filled with smoky flavors, Smoked Gouda Mac and Cheese is the boss of all macaroni and cheese.

 - Boil water in a small/medium pot and cook macaroni pasta based on package instructions.
 When done drain water from pasta.

 - Bring a medium/large pot to medium heat.
-Add butter and flour, then add heavy cream, 1/4 cups of milk and salt.
+Melt butter then add flour, stirring to combine.
+Add heavy cream, 1/4 cups of milk and salt.
 Use a whisk to stir continuously to remove the grainy texture formed by the flour.

 - Once it comes to a boil, turn off heat and add shredded gouda cheese and American cheese.
 Stir to incorporate cheese into sauce until cheese dissolves.
 If cheese sauce is too thick, add a tablespoon or two of milk and stir to thin it out.
 (See Note 1)